-RESEARCH TRIANGLE FOUNDATION OF NORTH CAROLINA

-By: Clobath H. Rook Name: 61:20 be th H. Rooks Title: Executive Vice President

-Date: August 29, 2014

-STATE OF NORTH CAROLINA COUNTY OF DURHAM

-I, Adam Bruce Arnold, a Notary Public of Wake County and State aforesaid, certify that Elizabeth H. Rooks personally came before me this day and acknowledged that he/she is with President of RESEARCH TRIANGLE FOUNDATION OF NORTH CAROLINA, a North Carolina corporation, and that he/she as vice President being authorized to do so, executed the foregoing on behalf of the corporation.

-WITNESS my hand and official stamp or seal, this $2\sqrt[n]{h}$ day of August, 2014.
+RESEARCH TRIANGLE FOUNDATION OF NORTH CAROLINA By: Elisabeth H. Rooks Title: Executive Vice President Date: August 29, 2014 STATE OF NORTH CAROLINA COUNTY OF DURHAM I, Adam Bruce Arnold, a Notary Public of Worke County and State aforesaid, certify that Elizabeth H. Rooks personally came before me this day and acknowledged that he/she is Elizabeth GRESEARCH TRIANGLE FOUNDATION OF NORTH CAROLINA, a North Carolina corporation, and that he/she as Elizabeth being authorized to do so, executed the foregoing on behalf of the corporation.
+WITNESS my hand and official stamp or seal, this 29th day of August, 2014.
+Notary Public My Commission Expires: My Commission Expires 4-10-20 18.